gitfork/PixelsCamp-Challenge/README.md

 * Edit the **new file** and fill in each section.
 * **Do not delete the template file.**
 * When you're ready, **submit a pull request** and **comment** using your markdown file contents.
-* Find a Habit member on the BrightPixel Stand or Habit Dome to receive an Arduino board to create an IoT device or to receive credentials for one of available IoT Devices.
+* Find a Habit member on the BrightPixel Stand or Habit Dome to receive some hardware if necessary or for any question that you may have.

 ## Requirements for integrations
 * Install [Muzzley App](https://cdn.muzzley.com/apk/muzzley-v3.apk) (apk) on your phone or emulator
 * Follow our integration [documentation](https://muzzleyintegrations.docs.apiary.io)
-    * We will help you setup the [Device Specification](https://muzzleyintegrations.docs.apiary.io/#reference/device-specifications), no need to do the described configuration.
+    * We have already created a generic [specification of a Device](https://muzzleyintegrations.docs.apiary.io/#reference/device-specifications) for you to use with your project:
+            * 1 compoment with the following properties:
+                * 1 property status (true/false)
+                * 4 properties for strings (property1, property2, property3, property4)
+                * 1 property image (url)
+                * 1 property orientation (up/down/left/right)

 ## Hardware available
 We will have several arduinos, raspberry's and boards, that you can use to create your project.